adamburkegh/spm_dim/README.md

 This also includes a genetic algorithm for mining stochastic process models, called the Stochastic Evolutionary Tree Miner (SETM).

-The paper describing this experiment is "Burke, A., Leemans, SJJ, Wynn, M.T, van der Aalst, W.M.D, and ter Hofstede, A.H.M. - Stochastic Process Model-Log Quality Dimensions: An Experimental Study, ICPM 2022".
+The main paper describing these experiment is: Burke, Adam T., Sander J. J. Leemans, Moe T. Wynn, Wil M. P. van der Aalst, and Arthur H. M. ter Hofstede.
+2024.
+“A Chance for Models to Show Their Quality: Stochastic Process Model-Log Dimensions.”
+Information Systems 124: 102382. [doi:10.1016/j.is.2024.102382](https://doi.org/10.1016/j.is.2024.102382).

-Further experiments with additional measures and analysis were performed in 2022-2023.

 # Development Setup and Installation